-4.9 What special processes should personnel use to handle public submissions?
+4.9 What special processes should agency personnel use to handle public submissions?

 Public submissions usually form the bulk of the public rulemaking docket.
-The Guidelines should explain any special policies for handling comments with certain attributes.
-For example, agencies have adopted policies for treating the following types:
+The Guidelines should explain any special policies for handling submissions with certain attributes.
+For example, agencies have adopted policies for treating the following types of public submissions: